mdhira-ai/product-recommendation-system-using-Ollama--Supabase--and-Next.js./README.md

 ## Overview

-This project provides a semantic search functionality for a product database using Supabase, Ollama (nomic-embed-text), Langchain, and Next.js.
-The application includes an API route for product recommendations, components to list products and recommendations, a main page to integrate these components, and a script to generate and update product embeddings.
+The application includes an API route for product recommendations using Supabase, Ollama (nomic-embed-text), Langchain, and Next.js, components to list products and recommendations, a main page to integrate these components, and a script to generate and update product embeddings.

 ## Prerequisites